Session Recap

 Having your team’s processes recorded in a location that is easy to find can make all the difference, says Rastiello.
 This will not only improve clarity within your team, but can also help smoothen onboarding immensely.
 These processes should ideally be repeatable and scalable for the sake of efficiency.

-Discussion and Takeaways: Advice from our Experts
+Discussion and takeaways: Advice from our experts

 Here are some highlights from our experts’ advice: